seanpmartin/RoombaROS_v2/README.md

 https://pypi.python.org/pypi/pycreate2

 ## ROS
-To download to Raspberry Pi 3, follow the below command line steps.
+To download the package to Raspberry Pi 3, follow the below command line steps.
 This will initialize a workspace called irobot for Roomba ROS packages
 ```